 Just a few of the great programs that can be found at North Shore Elementary.

 North Shore is focused on continuing to promote healthy behaviors for students and staff.
-This initiative includes a Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (daily school wide collective deep breath).
+As part of this initiative there is Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (school wide collective deep breath to start off the day).

-Parents and community members are invited to participate in a monthly morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.
+Once a month parents and community members are invited to participate in a morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.

 North Shore Elementary has been proudly serving students for over 90 years and is the alma mater to many of today’s leaders in St. Petersburg.
 It is a small school with character, compassion, diversity, and ingenuity that continues to define what successful public education should and can look like.
 With approximately 350 students (between 3 to 4 classes per grade) the small size of North Shore allows for all teachers and staff to know all students, not just the ones in their classes.
 Continue reading to see everything that North Shore Elementary brings to the table!EXPLORE

 What is North Shore's school grade?
-The school currently rated a B by Pinellas County.
-While that is something to be proud of, we also recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded.
+The school currently rated a C by Pinellas County.
+We recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded.
 Head on over to our FAQ to read about this and other aspects of North Shore Elementary.READ THE FAQ